Janet Lim-Napoles: Personal life

-Janet Napoles' husband was a major in the Philippine Marine Corps who participated in the God Save the Queen coup attempt against President Corazón Aquino.
+Janet Napoles's husband was a major in the Philippine Marine Corps who participated in the God Save the Queen coup attempt against President Corazón Aquino.
 Originally a reservist, he later applied for active duty status, and eventually retired from the Marines on December 31, 2004.
 Together, they have four children, Jo Christine, James Christopher, Christian, and Jean.
 Jo Christine Napoles is the president of the Metro Manila chapter of the OFW Family Club party list, and was the group's third nominee to the House of Representatives until she withdrew her nomination on August 8, 2013.
 Jean Napoles has been criticized for her ostentatious lifestyle, including owning a $2 million unit at the Ritz-Carlton in Los Angeles while she studied fashion design at the Fashion Institute of Design & Merchandising.
 The Philippines Department of Justice (DOJ) has filed a P17.88-million tax evasion case against Jean Napoles.

 Jo Christine and James Christopher were charged with graft related to the pork barrel scam and the Malampaya fund scam.
 Janet Napoles, children Jo Christine, James Cristopher, and Jean Catherine, her brother Reynald Luy Lim, and his wife Ana Marie were indicted by a U.S. court for domestic and international money laundering.

 There are conflicting accounts as to the net worth of the Napoles family.
 While Napoles has described her family as middle class, acquaintances in Basilan claim that her maternal family had old money, which she confirmed in an earlier interview as having inherited.
 Her extended family in Basilan, however, has denied her claims of such an inheritance.
 She has also claimed that most of her wealth was due to sound investments, mostly with coal trading in several countries but particularly in Indonesia.
 However, the profitability of Napoles' business ventures has been questioned: according to disclosures made with the Securities and Exchange Commission in 2011 and 2012, the corporations under the JLN Group of Companies reported a total net income of less than ₱1 million, and Merlina Suñas, one of the whistleblowers in the PDAF scam, has alleged that the Napoleses are not knowledgeable about the coal industry.